LinkedIn ads can help your business reach professional audiences who have up to 2 times the buying power compared to other platforms.

 2. You know what people are looking for in search, wherein search you have a general feeling about who they are.

-The goal is to be relevant in search and to be unexpected in social.
+As mentioned in my Linkedin Ads Masterclass, the goal is to be relevant in search and to be unexpected in social.

 The disadvantages of LinkedIn Ads